-Continuous and monthly water-level monitoring of the six GS wells and four BMF05 wells continued throughout 2009.
+Continuous and monthly water-level monitoring of the six GS wells and four BMF05 wells continued throughout 2010.
 The locations of these wells are shown on figure 2-17; table 2.1.4.1 contains annual water-level changes for these wells.
 Wells GS-41, GS-44, and GS-46 are nested pairs.
 That is, the wells are drilled adjacent to each other, but were drilled and completed at different depths.
-The S and D identify the shallow and deep wells in each nested pair.
-Water levels had a net decline in three of the six wells in 2008, which is in contrast to the increases seen in all six wells during 2006 and 2007; however, water-levels rose in all six wells for 2009.
-During most years water-level changes are similar in these six wells; therefore the variations during 2008 were not characteristic of the long-term trends.
-Water levels have a net increase over the period of monitoring in all six GS-series wells, with the net increase being less than 2.5 ft.
+The S and D identify the shallow and deep well in each nested pair.
+Water levels had a net decline in three of the six wells in 2008, which is in contrast to the increases seen in all six wells during 2006 and 2007; however, water levels rose in all six wells for 2009.
+Water levels rose in two wells in 2010 while declining in the other four.
+During most years water-level changes are similar in these six wells; therefore the variations during 2008 and 2010 are not characteristic of the long-term trends.
+Water levels have a net increase over the period of monitoring in all six GS-series wells, with the net increase being 2 ft or less.